hlongvu/Hackintosh/clover.md

 #### Patches

-- This is where you can add your own patch to rename ACPI device, which for some case can fix audio, Intel ME engine, iGPU,....
+- This is where you can add your own patch to rename ACPI device, which for some case can fix the audio, Intel ME engine, iGPU,...
 - If you want to install macOS for the first time, you won't need any ACPI patch.

 #### SSDT